-We are offering shares of our common stock in this offering.
-The selling stockholders identified in this prospectus are offering an additional shares of our common stock in this offering.
+We are offering 8,620,000 shares of our common stock in this offering.
+The selling stockholders identified in this prospectus are offering an additional 1,800,000 shares of our common stock in this offering.
 We and the selling stockholders will be selling the shares of our common stock at the same fixed price.
 We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price of our common stock will be between \$ and \$ per share.
-We have applied to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "NPB."
+The initial public offering price of our common stock will be \$14.50 per share.
+We have been approved to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "NPB."
 We believe that upon the completion of this offering, we will meet the standards for listing on the NYSE, and the completion of this offering is contingent upon such listing.